Top 10 Water-Heater Code Violations

 1. Confusion about pans and drains

 Drip pans are required when tank-type water heaters are installed in places where a leak could cause damage.
 These pans are not meant to protect from a catastrophic tank failure; they’re meant to catch the slow leak that no one notices.
-In a basement with a concrete floor, damage isn’t generally a concern.
+In a basement with a concrete floor, the damage isn’t generally a concern.
 When the basement is finished, it may be.
 Drip pans in new homes also require drains.
 Neither pans nor pan drains have always been required, and they have been a tricky issue when it comes to replacement water heaters in newly finished spaces.
 Is there a place to drain to, and a route to get there?
 Installers and inspectors long bickered over whether either was required in replacement installations where a pan and drain wasn’t previously provided.
 The 2015 IRC brought some clarity, stating that drains aren’t required when they weren’t previously provided.
 The pans themselves, however, must be installed if the water heater is located where a leak can cause damage.
-Prior to this, the top violation would have been not installing pans and drains with replacement water heaters—now, the issue is inspectors continuing to require drains without notice of this code change.
+Prior to this, the top violation would have been not installing pans and drains with replacement water heaters—now, the issue is inspectors continue to require drains without notice of this code change.

 2. Unsupported expansion tanks